-In accordance with Florida statutes 1003.4156 F.S., 1008.22 (3)(c)2.a.
-F.S., Middle grades students may be enrolled appropriately in high school credit-earning courses.
+In accordance with Florida statutes [FS\1003.4156]-F.S. and, [FS\1008.22 (3)(c)2.a-F.S[BB1]-], mMiddle grades students may be enrolled appropriately in high school credit-earning courses.
 Courses will adhere to high school grading policy which may be found in the high school program section of the Student Progression Plan.

 Middle grades students earning high school credit shall simultaneously be credited with meeting the requirements for the appropriate corresponding pre-grade 9 courses.
 High school courses taken below grade 9 are included in student's cumulative GPA and may be used to satisfy high school graduation requirements and Bright Futures award requirements.
-(For additional information see Middle Grades Promotion Policy, page 6)
+(For additional information, see Middle Grades Promotion Policy, page 6)

-- B. Based on [FS 1003.428], middle school students who attempt Algebra I, Algebra I Honors, Geometry Honors, Spanish I, French I, Chinese I, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
-Any grade for a repeated course for credit will replace the former grade in GPA calculation; however, all course grades will still be documented on high school official academic transcripts, cumulative student records, and an automated system.
-In addition, grades from all courses taken must be included in the GPA calculation unless the grade has - been forgiven by retaking the same or comparable course.
+B. Based on [F-S-: 1003.428], middle school students who attempt Algebra II, Algebra II Honors, Biology 1 Honors, Geometry Honors, Spanish II, French II, Chinese II, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
+Any grade for a repeated course for credit will replace the former grade in GPA calculation; however, all course grades will still be documented on within high school official academic transcripts, cumulative student records, and an automated system.
+In addition, grades from all courses taken must be included in the GPA calculation unless the grade has been forgiven by retaking the same or comparable course.
 Under local district policy, if retaking a course improves an "F" to a "D", only the "D" will be calculated in the GPA.
 If a student earns the same letter grade twice for the same course, only ONE of the letter grades will be counted in the student's GPA calculation.
-In all cases of grade forgiveness, only new grade shall be used in GPA calculation. - C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
+In all cases of grade forgiveness, only the new grade shall be used in GPA calculation.

+C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
 If students remain in a high school course(s) through the second grading quarter (first semester), the grade(s) and credit(s) earned will be added to the high school official academic transcript.
 Any student dropping a high school course will be returned to a comparable middle school level course.
 One semester of a high school math course will be considered partial fulfillment of the math course requirement for promotion from grade 8 to grade 9.